The Quest of the Historical Jesus: Influence

 This book established Schweitzer's reputation.
 Its publication effectively stopped for decades work on the Historical Jesus as a sub-discipline of New Testament studies.
 This work resumed however with the development of the so-called "Second Quest", among whose notable exponents were Rudolf Bultmann's students Ernst Käsemann and Gunther Bornkamm, his successor as professor of New Testament Studies at the University of Heidelberg, who wrote that the Gospels “bring before our eyes…the historical person of Jesus with the utmost vividness.”
 Richard Webster writes that the messianic fantasies associated with the story of the crucifixion in the Gospels are perhaps still best understood by way of The Quest of the Historical Jesus.

+Bart Ehrman describes The Quest as a "foundational study for anybody interested in the historical Jesus", stating "it is so insightful, and brilliant, and witty" and that Schweitzer's view that Jesus was an apocalypticist "has held, since his day.
+His particular ways of doing it are held by nobody, but the basic idea that he got, absolutely seems to be right".